-Built on a hill as a defense against pirate attack, it is hard to spot at first but once you arrive there, you can enjoy its commanding views across the Aegean.
+Built on a hill as a defence against pirate attack, it is hard to spot at first but once you arrive there, you can enjoy its commanding views across the Aegean.
 Visit the “Isodia tis Theotokou”, where the icon of “Panagia tis Akathis” – an icon of the Holy Virgin – is kept.
 In the evening, in the café of the main paved street there are impromptu feasts to the accompaniment of violin and lute and an abundance of food, ideally washed down by “raki”, a homemade brew which really packs a punch after a couple of glasses.
-And make sure to try the local fava – a kind of chick pea dip – that has won many awards!
+And make sure to try the local fava – a kind of chickpea dip – that has won many awards!

 The small hamlet with its two windmills and the “Evaggelistria” church with the colourful icon screen makes a fascinating afternoon’s excursion.

 In the gorge of Harakas there are abseiling excursions organized for the lovers of the sport, who can enjoy the natural beauty and the view to Tsigouri and Fidou.